 The College of Business and Economics offers a variety of scholarships for majors within the college.
 Some of these scholarships require proof of financial need and others do not.

-The deadline for current students to apply for college and department scholarships for the 2018-2019 academic year has passed.
+The deadline for students to apply for college and department scholarships for the 2018-2019 academic year has passed.

 Current students can apply for scholarships for the 2019-2020 academic year online starting Nov.
 1, 2018.